-Objective Criteria 90ON Comment Housing 1 + The development of the site would result in a net increase of homes.
+Objective Criteria 04NO Comment Housing 1 + The development of the site would result in a net increase of homes.
 Economy 2 + The development of the site would result in a net increase in employment capacity.
-Education and skills 3 + The site is within 1km of an existing primary school.
-Education and skills 4 + The site is within 2km of an existing secondary school.
-Health 5 + The site is within 1km of an existing GP surgery.

-Objective Criteria 900N Comment 6 - Development of the site would result in a loss of existing open space although the extent of this loss is not known at this stage.
+Education and skills 3 0 The site is within 4km of an existing primary school.
+Education and skills Education and skills 4 + The site is within 2km of an existing secondary school.
+5 0 The site is within 4km of an existing GP surgery.
+Health 6 - Development of the site would result in a loss of existing open space although the extent of this loss is not known at this stage.
 Offsetting or other measures may be necessary to address this loss.
 7a + The site is within 1.5km of a health facility.

-7b + The site is within 1.5km of a leisure facility.
+Objective Criteria 04NO Comment 7b + The site is within 1.5km of a leisure facility.
 Connectivity 8 - The PTAL for the site is between 0 and 1b and mitigation may be required.
 Connectivity 9 + The site is located within 1km of active travel routes.
-Air quality and noise 10 0 The site is partially located within an area which exceeds either of the following limits: PM10 30μg/m3, NO 2 30μg/m3.
+Air quality and noise 10 0 The site is partially located within an area which exceeds either of the following limits: PM10 30μg/m3, NO2 30μg/m3.
 Sensitive uses may not be suitable without mitigation.
 11 - Average road and rail noise levels of the site are at or above 55db.
 Sensitive uses may not be suitable without mitigation.
 Resources 12 + The site is on land that is recorded as contaminated, and development provides an opportunity for remediation.
-Heritage and townscape 13 ?
-The site is adjacent to two conservation areas and within 500m of further heritage assets but does not currently impact the setting of these assets due the nature of the site (a golf driving range).
-Development of the site presents both risks and opportunities for the wider heritage setting, depending on the detailed design of the proposed developments.
-D. F. A. 14 - Development of the site would result in a loss of existing open space which could impact habitat connectivity, although the extent of this loss is not known at this stage.
+Engagemer Ealing Council's Contaminated Land Officer should be undertaken prior to any proposed development coming forward.
+Heritage and townscape 13 0 The site is adjacent to two conservation areas and within 500m of further heritage assets but does not currently impact the of these assets due the nature of the site (a golf driving range).
+Development of the site presents both risks and opportunithe wider heritage setting, depending on the detailed design of the proposed developments.
+14 - Development of the site would result in a loss of existing open space which could impact habitat connectivity, although the extent of this loss is not known at this stage.
 Although mitigation may be implemented, dependent on site design there may still be a residual impact on habitat connectivity.
 Biodiversity and green infrastructure 15 0 The site currently has low overall ecological value however there are some ecological features present.
 Development of the site provides an opportunity to improve biodiversity, but any loss of current features may also need to be mitigated.
-16 0 The site is not located within an ecologically designated site.
+16 - The site is partially located within an ecologically designated SINC and development design and layout would likely need to be sensitive and consider measures which ensure no harm to SINC.
 17 - The site contains areas within Flood Zone 3a (Surface Water).
 It is likely that this could be mitigated as part of any new development.
-The remaining sites are fully located within Flood Zone 1.
 Water resources 18 - Development of the site could result in the loss of existing open space and therefore has the potential to result in increased flood risk.
 19 + The site is not within an area of groundwater vulnerability.